Structural Complexities of Matching Mechanisms

-Holistically, our results under both \ref{item:question-how-complex} and \ref{item:question-communication} formalize ways in which $\TTC$ is more complex than $\DA$: one agent can have a more complex effect on another's menu, and (when priorities are common knowledge) the matching is harder to describe.
+\paragraph{Discussion.} Holistically, our results formalize ways in which $\TTC$ is more complex than $\DA$: one agent can have a more complex effect on another's menu, and the relationship between the priorities and the outcome matching are harder to describe.
 However, we also find that such distinctions are somewhat limited: in both mechanisms, one applicant can have an equally complex effect on the matching overall; the two mechanisms are equally complex to verify; and it is equally hard to describe all applicants' menus together.
-Out results could be seen as complementing and contrasting recent results under different models \cite{GonczarowskiHT22}, which point out ways in which $\DA$ is more complex than $\TTC$, emphasizing that many different concerns factor into the complexity of matching mechanisms.
+Our results could be seen as complementing and contrasting recent results under different models \cite{GonczarowskiHT22, GonczarowskiNOR19}, which point out ways in which $\DA$ is more complex than $\TTC$, emphasizing that many different concerns factor into the complexity of matching mechanisms.
 Nevertheless, we show that the complexity concerns of \cite[etc]{BPS05} can be made precise, and that $\DA$ has a formal advantage in simplicity in multiple regards.
 See \autoref{tab:all-main-results} for a summary of our results comparing $\TTC$ and $\DA$.